osamasayed585/osamasayed585/README.md

 <h3 align="left"> Enthusiastic Android developer, able to use the latest technologies, I have more than a year working on various projects, I have the ambition to develop my skills and work in a challenging collaborative environment, I have worked on many applications with the latest tools, applying my  knowledge of OOP, SOLID, MVC, MVP, and MVVM powerful knowledge, able to use Github and Bitbucket to work with a team
 <br>

+<h3 align="left"> * Now I work at Visions-tech as an Android developer
+  <h3 align="left"> * Now I am a student in the Google Africa Scholarship 2022

 ### &#x1f4c8; Analysis